 After signing a preliminary agreement with Delaware North in November, 2018, SkyCity Entertainment Group has finally concluded the sale of its Darwin casino for the amount total of AUS$188 million.

-The deal received a final nod from the Northern Territory Government and the Attorney General, Natasha Fey, transferring the property to Delaware North.
+As the Best Online Casino noted, the deal received a final nod from the Northern Territory Government and the Attorney General, Natasha Fey, transferring the property to Delaware North.

 Darwin’s license is set to expire in 2031, although the new owners can seek a further extension of at least four years.
 The deal didn’t include the Little Mindil site, which the company plans to sell for estimated AUS$11 million.

 A preliminary assessment of the casino pegged the value of the casino resort between AUS$200 million and AUS$250 million after SkyCity paid AUS$194 million in 2004 to acquire it and has owned it for 14 years until the sale.

 The Darwin casino features various amenities and gaming products, including 600 electronic gaming machines over 30 table games, four restaurants, five bars, as well as private gaming suits, VIP quarters, a day spa and various meeting spaces.